Our vision for the curriculum

 Learning in the Early Years

 Many children attend a pre-school before coming to school, which is known as Foundation Stage One (FS1).
 Children who have their 4th birthday before 31st August begin school in Foundation Stage Two (FS2) during the following September, which we call Reception Year.
 Children and parents are invited to visit the school for three sessions during the previous summer term to meet their teachers, visit the classrooms and take part in activities.
-Early Years’ teachers have regular contact with the feeder playgroups.
+Early Years’ teachers have regular contact with the feeder Nurseries.

 We work towards the Foundation Stage Goals for the under-fives.
 Opportunities for personal, social and physical development are essential as children develop at different rates physically, socially and intellectually.
 They are encouraged in their creative development through a wide range of art and craft activities.
 Music, singing, games and dance are also an important part of the curriculum.
-FS2 pupils gain knowledge and understanding of the world through observation of the environment, undertaking simple scientific tests, cooking, role-play and visits.
+Reception pupils gain knowledge and understanding of the world through observation of the environment, undertaking simple scientific tests, cooking, role-play and visits.
 They are encouraged in language to listen carefully, talk clearly, ask and answer questions and follow directions.

 Synthetic Phonics is explicitly taught in school using the Sounds-Write Programme - this ensures children quickly build up their knowledge for the sounds that make up English and, alongside this, the letters that represent the sounds.
 We aim to foster a love of books so that reading becomes a pleasurable experience.
 Children develop a mathematical vocabulary e.g. big, bigger, biggest, long, short, tall etc. and count, sort and group objects, add and subtract numbers and recognise simple shapes.